Feel More Confident in Yourself

-When things are going well, and there’s lots of “evidence” that you’re doing okay, it’s easy to feel confident.
+When things are going well, and there’s lots of “evidence” that you’re doing okay, it’s easy to feel confident in yourself.
 You get a good review, you get flowers from your fella, people smile at you, and you feel good about yourself.

 But — as you know — if you’re entirely dependent on external validation for your feelings of self-worth, you’re going to have problems.
-Because people aren’t always going to be nice to you, and love you, and tell you you’re doing a good job.
+Because people aren’t always going to be nice to you, love you, and tell you you’re doing a good job.
+As a therapist and life coach, I have picked up some insight about how to be more confident, even when it seems impossible.

-You need to have some inner tools to maintain your emotional equilibrium with out the mirror of the world reflecting back to you that you’re great.
+You need to have some inner tools for increasing self-confidence in order to maintain your emotional equilibrium without the mirror of the world reflecting back to you that you’re great.
 Without these tools, normal failures, slights, and criticisms can send you into a spiral of self-doubt, anxiety, and fear of failure.

-When you are feeling the opposite of self-confident (insecure, anxious, incompetent, powerless) it’s likely that you have some core beliefs that are supporting those feelings.
+When you are feeling the opposite of self-confident (insecure, anxious, incompetent, powerless), you likely have some core beliefs that are supporting those feelings.
 You may believe on some deep level that you can’t handle a situation, you’re going to fail, or that you’re not good enough.

 The Cycle of Insecurity

 Many times, acting from a place of insecurity will create the discouraging outcomes that you fear most.
-Then your insecurity and self doubt is confirmed, and the negative thoughts seem even more true.
+Then, your insecurity and self-doubt are confirmed, and the negative thoughts seem even more true.

-A great example of this phenomena in action is in people who have a little social anxiety.
+A great example of this phenomenon in action is seen in people who have little social anxiety.

-They feel anxious and insecure around people because their have a running commentary inside themselves about how everyone dislikes them, and then… they act a little weird in social situations.
-When others have a less-than-positive reaction to them their greatest fears are confirmed.
-That negative voice inside them gets stronger, and more insistent that they really actually do suck.
+They feel anxious and insecure around people because they have a running commentary inside themselves about how everyone dislikes them, and then they act a little weird in social situations.
+When others have a less-than-positive reaction to them, their greatest fears are confirmed.
+That negative voice inside them gets stronger and more insistent that they really actually do suck.
+This is how the cycle is created and sustained.

 You Need to Break This Cycle